 A Foreign-owned Domestic Corporation is one wherein foreign equity exceeds forty percent (40%).
 It may be controlled by foreigners but the Corporate Secretary and Treasurer must be Filipino residents and citizens.
 The minimum paid-up capital for a Foreign-owned Domestic Corporation is Two Hundred Thousand United States Dollars (US$200,000.00).
 However, if it is an export market enterprise, the minimum paid-up capital is only Five Thousand Pesos (P5,000.00).
 An export market enterprise is an enterprise wherein a manufacturer, processor or service enterprise exports sixty percent (60%) or more of its output, or wherein a trader purchases products domestically and exports sixty per cent (60%) or more of such purchases.

 There is NO need for a resident agent for a Foreign-owned Domestic Corporation.
-However, the Corporate Secretary and Corporate Treasurer must be Filipino citizens.
+However, the Corporate Secretary must be a Filipino citizan and a resident, and the Corporate Treasurer must be a Resident of the Philippines.

 It must be emphasized that there some industries whereby foreign equity is prohibited or restricted.
 Please find attached the Foreign Investment Negative List for guidance.